 The RTP or Long-Range Transportation Plan is the mechanism used by MPOs to conduct long-range (minimum of 20 years) transportation planning, integrated with local jurisdictions' land use planning, in their regions to achieve local and regional goals, in consideration of State and federal goals.
-Because transportation infrastructure investments affect travel patterns, smart investments play a key role in meeting climate targets.
 As a result of State legislation, as well as Executive Orders (EOs), Greenhouse Gas (GHG) emission reduction, transportation electrification, climate resilience, improving transportation mobility, equity, addressing federal air quality criteria pollutants, and ensuring that the statewide regional transportation system addresses tribal, local, regional, statewide mobility, accessibility, and economic needs are key priorities in the statewide and regional transportation planning process.

-The long-range transportation planning process in metropolitan areas is uniquely suited to address federal, State, regional, and local goals, from supporting economic growth to achieving environmental goals, promoting public health, quality of life, and social equity.
+The long-range transportation planning process in metropolitan areas is uniquely suited to address federal, State, regional, and local goals, from supporting economic growth to achieving environmental goals, promoting public health, quality of life, and social and racial equity.
 Not only does the transportation system provide for the mobility of people and goods, but it also influences patterns of growth and economic activity through accessibility to housing, jobs, critical services, and other destinations.
 Furthermore, the performance of this system affects public policy concerns such as exposure to air pollution, GHG emissions, natural resources, environmental protection and conservation, social equity, public health, smart growth, housing affordability, jobs/housing balance, economic development, safety, and security.
 Transportation planning recognizes and accounts for the critical links between transportation and societal goals.
 The planning process is more than merely a listing of multimodal capital investments; it requires developing strategies for operating, managing, maintaining, funding, and financing the area's transportation system in a way that advances the area's long-term goals and vision.